-We were similar to the High Numbers (later the Who) in that we were a high energy band.
+bers (later the Who) in that we were a high energy band.

-- were a high energy band.
 "I was never naturally ahead of my time, I strived to be ahead.
-I hated every-day-ness and was living on adrenalin all the time.
+I hated every-dayness and was living on adrenalin all the time.
 I was a Wardour Street pill-head.
 Even now I don't relax ever.
-I haven't slept for three days and won't for an-other day or so."
+I haven't slept for three days and won't for another day or so."

 David and the band lived in an old ambulance in Wardour Street, outside a cafe.
-The proprietor used to wake - ambulance in Wardour Street, outside a cafe.
 The proprietor used to wake them up in the morning with coffee and the Marquee was almost their permanent address.
 They could have all gone home and had an easy time, but it was more fun to rough it.

 "We were too loud onstage.
 We used feedback and sounds and didn't play any melodies.
 We just pulverised the sound, which was loosely based on Tamla Motown.
 We had an ardent following of about 100 Mods, but when we played out of London, we were booed off the stage.
+We weren't very good."

+David lay back and grinned at the reminiscence.
+Bowie was as beautiful as

-We weren't very good." - David lay back and grinned at the reminiscence.
-Bowie was as beautiful as ever; a picture of sartorial elegance in diamante studded jumpsuit unzipped to reveal a pale chest; white patent boots laced up to the knees and floppy cap hiding much of his new, short hair do-recently dyed red.
+David lay back and grinned at the reminiscence.
+Bowie was as beautiful as ever; a picture of sartorial elegance in diamante studded jumpsuit unzipped to reveal a pale chest; white patent boots laced up to the knees and floppy cap hiding much of his new, short hair-do-recently dved red.
 His home in do-recently dyed red.
 His home in Beckenham reflects his artistic tastes.
 He decorates it himself and the blue colour scheme was perfect.
-He sat on the luxuriant dark blue Persian carpet, the surroundings a foil to his extrovert animation. - He delights in the unexpected, the shock-ing-an accomplishment itself these days.
-His audiences now are at first
+He sat on the luxuriant dark blue Persian carpet, the surroundings a foil to his extrovert wary of the cultured effeminacy, but Bowie is a past master of theatrical effect and there is always the doubt, the feel-ing that it's all a display-but you just can't be sure.
+Bowie is glamorous, a peacock among the pigeons in the music world.

+He delights in the unexpected, the shocking-an accomplishment itself these days.
+His audiences now are at first their baby, Zowie.

+David's wife Angela keeps him to schedules, reminding him of phone calls he must make and keeping a diary of appointments, as well as looking after their bake.
+Zavis well as looking after clubs, because I suddenly heard of Bob Dylan.
+I saw his first performance at the Albert Hall.
+He was the first man to have lyrics-well the black singers like John Lee Hooker had them but these people were all in America, they

+I do things just for the sake of doing them.
+When I left the Buzz, I went acoustic and started going round folk